CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

          >**Note:** If prompted, select subscription → choose the **Default Subscription**.

    - Select a storage account type for development → choose **Use Azure Storage for remote storage** and select **storage<inject key="Deployment ID" enableCopy="false"/>** → then select the name of the storage **input** container.
 Press **Enter** to confirm.

+     **>Note:** If you are unable to select **Use Azure Storage for remote storage** and see "No subscription found", please reperform Steps 5–6 (including all sub-steps).
+After completing them again, you should be able to see Use Azure Storage for remote storage.

      ![](images/116.png)